1

 RSAT’s objectives are to:

-• Enhance the capabilities of states and units of local and tribal governments to provide residential substance use disorder treatment for incarcerated inmates.
+• Enhance the capabilities of state, local, and Indian tribal governments to provide substance use disorder (SUD) treatment to people during detention or incarceration;

-• Assist individuals and communities through the reentry process by delivering community-based treatment and other broad-based aftercare services.
+• And assist them and their communities throughout the reentry process by delivering community-based treatment and other broad-based aftercare services.

 Residential Substance Abuse Treatment for State Prisoners Program (RSAT)